Support options and Remote Support

 Send device logs to IT help desk: Select whether device logs are sent directly or by email.
 The default is by email.

-- When you enable directly, settings for Store logs on ShareFile appear.
-If you enable Store logs on ShareFile, logs are sent directly to ShareFile.
+- When you enable directly, settings for Store logs on ShareFile (now called Citrix Content Collaboration) appear.
+If you enable Store logs on Citrix Content Collaboration, logs are sent directly to Citrix Files.
 Otherwise, the logs are sent to XenMobile and then emailed to the help desk.
 In addition, the If sending directly fails, use email option appears, which is enabled by default.
 You can disable this option when you do not want to use the client email to send the logs for a server problem.
 When, however, you disable this option and a server problem occurs, the logs are not sent.

 - When you enable by email, the client email is always used to send the logs.

-For on-premises XenMobile Server deployments: Remote support enables your help desk representatives to take remote control of managed Windows CE and Android mobile devices.
-Screen cast is supported on Samsung KNOX devices only.
+For on-premises XenMobile Server deployments: Remote support enables your help desk representatives to take remote control of managed Android mobile devices.
+Screen cast is supported on Samsung Knox devices only.

 Remote support isn’t available for clustered on-premises XenMobile Server deployments.

 During a remote control session: